South Africa

 Day 3: Panorama Route

-After breakfast you'll depart for the open spaces and farmlands of the Highveld, following the Panorama Route to Kruger National Park, one of the most scenic drives in South Africa.
-Follow the spectacular rim of the Blyde River Canyon, an amazing 20-mile long and 2,300-foot-deep gorge cutting a vast swathe through the Great Escarpment separating the temperate grasslands of the highveld and the drier savannah beyond.
+After breakfast we depart for the open spaces and farmlands of the Highveld, following the Panorama Route to Kruger National Park, one of the most scenic drives in South Africa.
+We follow the spectacular rim of the Blyde River Canyon, an amazing 20-mile long and 2,300-foot-deep gorge cutting a vast swathe through the Great Escarpment separating the temperate grasslands of the highveld and the drier savannah beyond.
 Deep circular rock formations created by years of erosion and many excellent vantage points offer superb photo opportunities for some of the most breath-taking views in Africa.

-Your hotel for the next three nights is beautifully located in the midst of lush forest on the banks of the Sabie River on the edge of the National Park.
+Our hotel for the next three nights is beautifully located in the midst of lush forest on the banks of the Sabie River on the edge of the National Park.
 Dinner is included tonight.

 Day 4: Kruger Game Drive

-Today you will have a full day’s game drive in specially adapted 10 seat 4x4 vehicles.
+Today we have a full day’s game drive in specially adapted 10 seat 4x4 vehicles.
 Experience areas of sweeping savannah, bisected by rivers full of hippos, muddy waterholes lined with animals quenching their thirst, and the bush itself, studded by biscuit-coloured termite mounds.
 There is simply nothing to beat that rising feeling of anticipation and excitement as we enter the nearby park in the half-light of the spectacular African dawn, surrounded by the noise of a unique ‘dawn chorus.'

 Which animal shall we spot first?
 Perhaps an elephant, a family of warthogs or possibly even the elusive cheetah.
 The experienced game rangers know the best tracks and waterholes whilst their stories will amuse, inform and fascinate you.
 Most have lived here all their lives, accumulating a vast wealth of knowledge.